 For home cooks that are just looking to make dinner, and not restaurant-quantity stock: bigger is not better.
 We recommend getting the smallest pressure cooker to fit your needs because a bigger the pressure cooker will take longer to reach pressure, will need more liquid to get there and it will be bulky to both clean and store.

 More material.
 A larger pressure cooker will have more metal and that metal will take more time to heat up – time you’ll be waiting for it to reach pressure.

 More liquid.
 As pressure cooker size increases so do the minimum liquid requirements – while a small 2qt pressure pan only needs about 1/2 cup of liquid (or less) to reach pressure a much larger 12qt pressure cooker needs two cups (or more)!
 The same piece of meat that braises in the smaller pressure cooker can only be boiled in the larger one – limiting the cooking techniques that can be achieved.

 More work.
 On the more practical side of things, a giant pressure cooker is going to be tricky to wash and store.
 Depending on your sink and water tap configuration it can be quite a challenge to wash.
-Instead, a 6-quart cooker with a dish-washer safe base can easily slip into the bottom rack.
+Instead, a 6-quart cooker with a dishwasher safe base can easily slip into the bottom rack.

-- Start with a 6 -8 quart/liter stockpot-type pressure cooker.
+Start with a 6 -8 quart/liter standard stockpot-type pressure cooker.
 Most recipes found online and cookbooks are designed for this size cooker.If your main goal is stock-making but for a family – not a restaurant – keep in mind that a typical 6 quart pressure cooker can produce 4 quarts of double-strength stock (here’s how) – diluted that’s 8 quarts of single strength stock!

 And, don’t forget, that the easier the pressure cooker will be to use and clean – the more likely you’ll be to use it!

 see also: Pressure Cooker Capacity FAQ

-|2-3qt –small pressure pan Good for making sauces.
+|2-3qt - SMALL cooker or pressure pan or mini Good for making sauces.
 Because of their small size, they reach pressure faster (but also cook less food).
-Great for one person.
+Great for one to two people.
 This size can pressure cook one cup of dry rice (2 servings) or 6 cups of soup.
 For stove top pressure cookers, this size cooker is usually sold as part of a set.

-|3-5qt – large pressure pan or braiser Great for cooking meat because of the larger surface area in direct contact with the heat source.
+|pressure pan or BRAISER Great for cooking meat because of the larger surface area in direct contact with the heat source.
 Great for two people.
 This size can pressure cook 1 1/2 cups of dry rice (3 servings) or 8 cups of soup.

-|6-8qt – stockpot type cooker Great for stews, soups, stocks, chilis, ect.
+|6-8qt - STANDARD stock pot / rice cooker style cooker Great for stews, soups, stocks, chilis, ect.
 If you can only afford one pressure cooker, this is the one you should start with (the other one or two can come later).
 Great for a family of 4-6.
 This size can pressure cook 3 cups of dry rice (6 servings) or 16 cups of soup - but it can also pressure cook less.
 This is our recommended size and shape for beginners.

-|10qt or larger - Pressure Cooker/Canners Because of their size, these pressure cookers can also be used as canners, and are used by restaurants, large groups and families.
-According to the USDA a pressure cooker can be used as a canner if it can hold at least four quart-sized jars.
-We caution the home cook against this size cooker.These pots are very heavy while empty, and can be tricky to fit in the average sink for cleaning.
-This size can pressure cook 5 cups of dry rice (10 servings) or 25 cups of soup.
+|10qt or larger - Pressure Cooker/ CANNER Because of their size, these pressure cookers can also be used as canners, and are used by restaurants, large groups, and families.
+According to the USDA a stove top pressure cooker can be used as a canner if it can hold at least four quart-sized jars.
+We caution the home cook against this size cooker for cooking.These pots are very heavy while empty, and can be tricky to fit in the average sink for cleaning.
+This size can pressure cook a minimum of 5 cups of dry rice (10 servings) or 25 cups of soup.